lucasloureiror/AegisPass/README.md

 build\build-windows.cmd
 ```

-This will compile the GoTruePass project and create an executable binary in the `build/bin` folder.
+This will compile the AegisPass project and create an executable binary in the `build/bin` folder.

 ## Usage

-After building the project, you can run the GoTruePass CLI tool using the binary created in the `bin` folder.
+After building the project, you can run the AegisPass CLI tool using the binary created in the `bin` folder.

 1. Change to the `bin` directory: